Sreeja799/Bertelsmann_Scholarship_Udacity_SQL/README.md

 >
 > Can be found in file named by each topic.
 >
-> E.g., "case" for all the questions asked for case statements.
+> E.g., "Basic_SQL" for all the questions asked on Basic SQL statements.

 The database used is a fictional company named - Parch & Posey and entity-relationship diagram of it is as follows:
 ![image](https://user-images.githubusercontent.com/73770166/209531321-bd6940f1-9e67-4b42-9428-6c5ab7113f0c.png)